Azure/autorest.typescript/test/integration/generated/nonStringEnum/README.md

 ### NonStringEnumClient

-`NonStringEnumClient` is the primary interface for developers using the NonStringEnumClient library.
+`NonStringEnumClient` is the primary interface for developers using the NonStringEnum client library.
 Explore the methods on this client object to understand the different features of the NonStringEnum service that you can access.